-Our applicants need to undertake a successful audition or video audition, plus have a first degree of Upper Second Class or suitable previous life and/or professional expertise.
+Our applicants need to undertake a successful audition or video audition, plus have a first degree with an overall 2.1, or equivalent or suitable life and/or professional expertise.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

-We offer dynamic and unique course for actors, directors, technical theatre specialists and students of theatre practice.
+We offer dynamic and unique courses for actors, directors and students of theatre practice.
 Training at East 15 draws upon 50 years of tradition combined with a keen sense of the world of stage and screen today.